eclipse-slm/slm/docs/docs/usage/users.md

 <img :src="$withBase('/img/figures/use/user-add-5.png')">

-10. Go to SLM Web UI at http://{{ hostname-of-slm }}:8080 and login with new username/password
+10. Go to SLM Web UI at http://\<hostname-of-slm\>:8080 and login with new username/password
 11. Check user details by opening the user profile

 <img :src="$withBase('/img/figures/use/user-add-6.png')">